-In the following figure, the amount of funds provided by the City of Montgomery general fund now provides more funds for transit than federal sources.
+As illustrated in Figure 35, the portion of funds provided by the City of Montgomery general fund now provides more funds for transit than federal sources.
 Any increase in costs or unplanned costs for repairs must be covered by the City because federal funds are allocated before the fiscal year begins.
 Additionally, any capital expenditures, such as for buses in recent years, must be matched with local funds.